trayio/connector-utils/README.md

 A better usage alternative is to use destructuring, as in the example:
 ```
-const { UserInputError } = require('@trayio/connector-utils').error
+const { UserInputError } = require('@trayio/connector-utils/error')
 ```

 A full breakdown of available utilities is included in the documentation below.

-Please be sure to add any discovered issues or improvement recommendations to the `Issues` tab of the repo.
+Please be sure to add any discovered issues or improvement recommendations to the `Issues` tab of this repo.

 # Documentation